cossacklabs/acra/README.md

 ### Server-side

 * The Server-side Acra components should run as separate services/servers.
-* There are three possible ways to install and launch Acra components in your infrastructures:
+* There are several possible ways to install and launch Acra components in your infrastructures:
   - [download and run our Docker-based demo stand](https://docs.cossacklabs.com/pages/trying-acra-with-docker/) to deploy everything you need using a single command.
   - [download pre-built Acra binaries](https://docs.cossacklabs.com/pages/documentation-acra/#installing-acra-from-the-cossack-labs-repository) for supported distributives.
+  - [install AcraServer droplet on DigitalOcean](https://marketplace.digitalocean.com/apps/acra?action=deploy), configure manually or use pre-defined interactive configuration script.
   - [build from sources](https://docs.cossacklabs.com/pages/documentation-acra/#installing-from-github) (Acra is built and tested with Go versions 1.9.7 – 1.11).
+  - [talk to us](https://www.cossacklabs.com/acra/#pricing), if you would like to run managed Acra (Acra-as-a-Service).

 * Acra binaries are built for: